Share A Fare Mission Statement

 What is Share A Fare?

-Share A Fare is a cab and rideshare subsidy program for residents of the Greater Omaha and Lincoln areas who are legally blind or whose vision precludes them from driving.
+Share A Fare is a transportation reimbursement program for residents of the Greater Omaha and Lincoln areas who are legally blind or whose vision precludes them from driving.
 Our service area includes the counties of Douglas, Sarpy, Cass, Dodge, Lancaster, and Washington in Nebraska, as well as Pottawattamie in Western Iowa.

 Read the full brochure at the following link.